Never ending tasks and the intranet treadmill

 - Meaningful social and digital interaction is a new business imperative to enable this

 A social, agile, up-to-date intranet software platform, which works on any device is a key building block to achieving those aims and this is the fundamental philosophy behind Unily.
-We embarked on this journey two years ago, to develop a platform incorporating these key tenets; simplicity, award winning design, technical innovation, with an ‘evergreen’ lifecycle and world class customer success.
+We embarked on this journey to develop a platform incorporating these key tenets; simplicity, award-winning design, technical innovation, with an ‘evergreen’ lifecycle and world-class customer success.
 While we are continuously evolving our approach and technology, (the paint on our bridge is never dry!), we are able to deliver on the goal of predictable cost, timescales and quality.